SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 3. Open the menu item *Applications*, open the application referring to the SAP BTP subaccount with your application, and navigate to *Attributes*.
 4. Check if there is an attribute with the name *Groups* and value *Groups*.
 If not, add the attribute mapping accordingly (Name: *Groups*, Source: *Identity Directory*, Value: *Groups*).
 	> Note: Capital letters are required to ensure a correct mapping.
 5. Within your SAP BTP subaccount, open the menu item *Role Collections*.
-Add the user groups (using their unique technical name) to the role collections which you want to assign to the users of the respective user group:
+Add the user groups (using their unique technical name) to the role collections that you want to assign to the users of the respective user group:

     | Role Collection                    | User Groups            |
     | :--------------------------------- | :--------------------- |